alissonRocker/GEHacks/README.md

         at org.jawin.FuncPtr.invoke(FuncPtr.java:186)
         at org.jawin.FuncPtr.invoke(FuncPtr.java:205)
 ```
-* [JaWin](http://sourceforge.net/projects/jawinproject/files/jawinproject/Jawin-2.0-alpha1/) binaries in Sf.net are built on a 32-bit machine so, unless you want to rebuilt the entire project, I'd recommend you use 32bit JVM to compile and run the code.
+* [JaWin](http://sourceforge.net/projects/jawinproject/files/jawinproject/Jawin-2.0-alpha1/) binaries in Sf.net are to be added to your classpath (-Djava.library.path=/path/to/jawin/bin).
+This is built on a 32-bit machine so, unless you want to rebuilt the entire project, I'd recommend you use 32bit JVM to compile and run the code.

 ========
 The stubs (com/tckb/ge/stubs) generated from Jawin are used to interact with the Google Earth's COM API.